Bilingual Development in Context

 - Tracy Love, Director

-The Cognitive Neuroscience Laboratory consists of four separate research areas in the field of cognitive neuroscience: aphasia, language development, neuroimaging, and psycholinguistics.
+The LANG Laboratory consists of four separate research areas in the field of cognitive neuroscience: aphasia, language development, neuroimaging, and psycholinguistics.

-Under the direction of Dr. Tracy Love-Geffen, the CNL’s research efforts are centered on the study of human cognitive processes, with a major emphasis on language processing in adults and children throughout the life span.
+Under the direction of Drs.
+Tracy Love and Lewis Shapiro, the LANG’s efforts are centered on the study of human cognitive processes, with a major emphasis on language processing in adults and children throughout the life span.

 - Karen Emmorey, Director

 The Laboratory for Language and Cognitive Neuroscience (LLCN) is located at 6495 Alvarado Road, Suite 200.
-The LLCN research program focuses on signed languages to ask questions about the nature of human language, about the relation between language and other cognitive systems, and about the neural systems that underlie language and cognition.
-The lab facilities include a filming studio, digital editing suites, an SMI head-mounted eye tracking system for measuring eye gaze, and an NDI Optotrak Certus for measuring movement.
-Neuroimaging research is conducted at the Center for Functional MRI at UCSD and at the University of Iowa PET Imaging Center.
+The LLCN research program focuses on signed languages to ask questions about the nature of human language, about the relation between language and other cognitive systems, and about the neural systems that underlie language and cognition using a variety of methods, including fMRI, ERP, EEG/MEG, eye-tracking, motion-capture and psycholinguistics studies.
 The LLCN provides a rich research training ground for Deaf and hearing students (undergraduate, graduate, and post-doctoral).
 Please click on the lab link for more information.

 Phonological Typologies Lab